BlinkID/blinkid-android/README.md

 public void onScanningDone(RecognitionResults results) {
 	BaseRecognitionResult[] dataArray = results.getRecognitionResults();
 	for(BaseRecognitionResult baseResult : dataArray) {
-		if(baseResult instanceof SingaporeIDRecognitionResult) {
+		if(baseResult instanceof SingaporeIDBackRecognitionResult) {
-			SingaporeIDRecognitionResult result = (SingaporeIDRecognitionResult) baseResult;
+			SingaporeIDBackRecognitionResult result = (SingaporeIDBackRecognitionResult) baseResult;

-	        // you can use getters of SingaporeIDRecognitionResult class to
+	        // you can use getters of SingaporeIDBackRecognitionResult class to
 	        // obtain scanned information
 	        if(result.isValid() && !result.isEmpty()) {
-				String name = result.getName();
+				String address = result.getAddress();
-				// since singapore ID recognizer can recognize both front and back
-				// side of ID, you can check which side was scanned with
-				// getDocumentClassification:
-				SingaporeIDRecognitionResult.SingaporeIDClassification classification = result.getDocumentClassification();
 	        } else {
 	        	// not all relevant data was scanned, ask user
 	        	// to try again